Complaint letter – template

 Century City NSW 2222

 I have attached a photocopy of my receipt as proof of purchase.
 I would appreciate having this problem solved as quickly as possible.
-Please confirm by return mail (or email) that this will be done stating how long it will take.
+Please confirm by return mail (or email or SMS) that this will be done stating how long it will take.
 Once I have confirmation from you I will call you to make arrangements to return the item to the store.

 (If you’re posting it back they should pay and…